 How do I know which is the right course for me?

-Choosing the right course is difficult, particularly in light of the range of online programmes available to you.
-Ideally, you should consider what your interests and strengths are and take a look at the programme content to see if these meet with your needs.
-You should also contact the Programme Coordinator for some further details on the programme, and make your decision on the balance of information available.
+Choosing the right course is difficult, particularly in light of the range of online courses available to you.
+Ideally, you should consider what your interests and strengths are and take a look at the course content to see if these meet your personal and professional development needs.
+You should also contact the Course Administrator for some further details on the course, and make your decision on the balance of information available.
 Many of our courses have a certificate option after one year’s study or a diploma option after two, so you do have an exit option (with an academic award) if you wish to change your course of study or if you wish to finish your studies prematurely.

 How much time should I allocate to study?

 Whether you are wish to study for a Certificate, Diploma, Degree or Masters achieving a recognized University award requires time and effort.
 While the amount of study time may vary from student to student depending upon their understanding of a particular subject area, we recommend a minimum of 10 – 15 hours study time per week.
-You are advised to contact the Programme Coordinator for details regarding the recommended weekly study time for your programme of choice.
+You are advised to contact the Course Administrator for details regarding the recommended weekly study time for your course of choice.

 Will I receive a recognized qualification by studying online?